simonewebdesign/simonewebdesign/source/_posts/2020-07-06-rust-hashmap-insert-values-multiple-types.md

 ---
 layout: post
 title: How to insert values of multiple types in Rust's HashMap
-date: 2020-05-26
+date: 2020-07-06
 comments: true
 published: false
 categories:
   - rust
 ---

-So we have a `HashMap`(TODO link to rust docs) and we want to add more than one value type to it.
+Say we have a <a href="https://doc.rust-lang.org/std/collections/struct.HashMap.html" rel="external nofollow">`HashMap`</a> and we want to add more than one value type to it.

 For example: